Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 ### Deleting a key

-The `beginDeleteKey` method sets a key up for deletion.
+The `beginDeleteKey` method starts the deletion of a key.
 This process will happen in the background as soon as the necessary resources are available.

 ```javascript
 const poller = await client.beginDeleteKey(keyName);